Fire and rescue services

 More information:

-Some international cruise liners visit French Polynesia.
+International cruise ships visit French Polynesia.

 Medical facilities on cruise ships may not meet Australian standards.